DUI Roadblocks & DUI Checkpoints

-Nesci & St. Louis, PLLC is solely dedicated to DUI and criminal defense in Pima County and the State of Arizona.
-Our lawyers bring more than 40 years of combined experience and an impressive list of credentials to your case.
-We believe that these roadblocks are unjust stops, searches and seizures and advocate for you if you are arrested as a result of a sobriety checkpoint.
+Nesci & St. Louis is dedicated to defending those accused of DUI and other crimes in Arizona.
+Our Tucson DUI lawyers bring more than 80 years of combined experience and an impressive list of credentials to your case.
+We believe that these roadblocks are unjust, unconstitutional stops, searches and seizures and advocate for you if you are arrested as a result of a sobriety checkpoint.

-What to do if you are stopped at a DUI checkpoint
+What to Do if You’re Stopped at a DUI Checkpoint

-Even if you do not feel intoxicated, you may be legally impaired when you encounter a DUI checkpoint.
+Even if you do not feel intoxicated, you can still be arrested for driving while impaired at a DUI checkpoint.
 Your cool, collected conduct can mean you go home instead of to jail.
-Nesci & St. Louis, PLLC provides these helpful recommendations if you encounter a sobriety checkpoint:
+Nesci & St. Louis provides these helpful recommendations if you encounter a sobriety checkpoint:

-- Approach the roadblock carefully, obeying the directions of the officers regarding where to park your automobile.
+- Approach the checkpoint slowly and obey any directions the officers give, such as where to park your vehicle.

-- Alert your passengers that you are approaching a roadblock and ask them to refrain from talking or joking.
+- Tell any passengers in your vehicle that you are approaching a DUI checkpoint and ask them to be serious and quiet.

-- Do not roll down your window unless ordered to do so.
+- Do not roll down your window until an officer tells you to do so.

 What you do before you encounter a sobriety checkpoint can make the difference in the outcome.
 Our attorneys offer these important tips: